 Permitted Development Rights

 Permitted Development Rights define what you can do to an existing property without planning permission so can save you the trouble of a Planning Application.
 However, it is important to check that earlier changes to your property have not exhausted your Permitted Development Rights, and that it is not affected by an Article 4 Direction.
+Also, many permitted development rights are only exercisable after prior approval has been obtained from the planning authority for certain matters.
 Our approachable team can help you to discover what rights are available for you.
 No matter what your issue, we've always got your back.

 How Can You Check Your Rights?

 To ensure that you do not fall foul of the law, even when your proposals do not require planning permission, we recommend that you obtain a Certificate of Lawful Development.
 Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the new GPDO of 18 March 2015 has triggered further controversy.
 Our specialist planning law advice can save you unnecessary stress, cost and inconvenience.

 Every local authority has its own application process.
 Typically, you must select the correct type of standard application form and submit it to your local authority, along with any other documentation required.

 The type of form will depend upon the consent you wish to obtain – for example, householder planning consent, full planning consent or conservation area consent.